mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

 ### Pivotal HD Single Node VM

-Download from [Pivotal](http://gopivotal.com/big-data/pivotal-hd) - for this guide we used "Pivotal HD 2.0 Single Node VM " which is based on Pivotal HD 2.0.
+Download from [Pivotal](https://network.gopivotal.com/products/pivotal-hd) - for this guide we used "Pivotal HD 2.0 Single Node VM".

 Start the VM and open a terminal window (Applications -> System Tools -> Terminal).